digitaltechnologyandcultures/DICE_Instructor_Handbook/labs.md

 Subtle-isms are small things that make others feel uncomfortable, things that we all sometimes do by mistake.
 For example, saying "It's so easy my grandmother could do it" is a subtle-ism.
 Like the other three social rules, this one is often accidentally broken.
 Like the other three, it's not a big deal to mess up – you just apologize and move on.

-The above two sections come from Hacker School User's Manual which is a highly recommended resource for teaching.
+<blockquote>The above two sections come from [Hacker School User's Manual](https://www.hackerschool.com/manual) which is a highly recommended resource for teaching.</blockquote>
-(Related comic strip).

 ## Learn from mistakes